trstlabs/intento/docs/docs/using-flows/from-connected-chain.md

       "value": {
         "source_port": "transfer",
         "source_channel": "channel-to-intento",
-        //token should be IBC-denominated INTO, which is used to pay for fees "token": { "denom": "ibc/....", "amount": "10" },
+        "token": { "denom": "ibc/....", "amount": "10" },
-        // sender - a bech32 address on source chain
         "sender": "neutron1validbech32address",
-        // the recipient address on Intento
-        // is replaced with a newly generated address when flow["owner"] in memo is blank "receiver": "into1address",
-        // Timeout height relative to the current block height.
-        // The timeout is disabled when set to 0.
+        "receiver": "into1address",
         "timeout_height": "0",
-        // Timeout timestamp in absolute nanoseconds since unix epoch.
-        // The timeout is disabled when set to 0.
         "timeout_timestamp": "0",
         "memo": {
           "flow": {
-            //owner is optional and should equal recipient "owner": "into1address",
+            "owner": "into1address",
             "msgs": [
               {
                 "@type": "/someprefix.somemodule.someversion.sometype"
-                //add message values
-                //in JSON format
               }
             ],
-            //duration from now or from start_at. s=seconds, m=minutes, h=hours
             "duration": "111h",
-            //interval is optional. s=seconds, m=minutes, h=hours
             "interval": "11h",
-            //start_at is optional, in nanoseconds since UNIX epoch "start_at": "1677841601",
+            "start_at": "1677841601",
-            //label is optional
             "label": "my_label",
-            //connection_id is optional, omit or leave blank in case local Intento message.
             "cid": "connection-0",
-            //register_ica is optional, set to true to register interchain account "register_ica": "true"
+            "register_ica": "true"
           }
         }